 However, if you are borrowing a Federal Direct Loan for the first time, you will need to complete the following documents for the loan to disburse to your student account.
 These documents only need to be completed once; in subsequent years loan funds will disburse automatically.

-If you wish to cancel or reduce the loan funds that have been offered, please contact your financial aid counselor or email email@example.com.
-In your email request, include the following information:
+If you wish to cancel or reduce the loan funds that have been offered, please submit your request through the SFS Service Portal.

 Your Offer of Financial Assistance is based upon an estimated amount of credits for each academic quarter or semester.
 If there are any changes in your anticipated course load, please complete the CPS Credit Change form.
 To access this form, login to your myNortheastern, choose “Services & Links”, and “My Financial Aid Status” under “Student Financial Services”.
 Please note, if you are a new student, you must first complete your Title IV Credit Authorization form (located in your “My Financial Aid Status” portal, under “Apply Online”).
 After you submit your Title IV Credit Authorization form, click on “Home” and the CPS Credit Change information will appear.